Featured architects in the AMU include:

 The Life of St. Ignatius of Loyola is outlined on the south hallway of the AMU 3rd floor.
 Funding for this display made possible by an award from the Simmons Religious Commitment Fund in 2012.

 The Haggerty Museum of Art Thai Collection symbolizes the international, academic and artistic dimension of Marquette University.
-Consisting of 40 paintings derived from wall murals of temples and sacred buildings in Thailand, the Thai Art Collection is one of the largest collections of its kind in the Western Hemisphere and is located primarily throughout the Alumni Memorial Union with additional works in the law school and other campus sites.
+Consisting of 40 paintings derived from wall murals of temples and sacred buildings in Thailand, pieces of the collection are featured in the AMU's Lunda Room on the 2nd floor.

 These Thai paintings are intended as a contribution to the multicultural education and environment of Marquette University.
 They provide a unique visual learning experience for all students and visitors to the Alumni Memorial Union.